pizzaandcoffee/Geekbot.net/readme.md

 # [Geekbot.net](https://geekbot.pizzaandcoffee.rocks/)

-A General Purpose Discord Bot written in DotNet Core.
+A General Purpose Discord Bot written in C#

 You can invite Geekbot to your server with [this link](https://discordapp.com/oauth2/authorize?client_id=171249478546882561&scope=bot&permissions=1416834054)

 ## Technologies

-* DotNet Core 3.1
+* .NET 5
 * PostgreSQL
 * Discord.net